Overview

 - Sign in at https://www.moogento.com and open My Plugins in your account menu.

-- Find Sitemap in the list of plugins you own.
+- Find Sitemap (or Sitemap Pro for the Pro tier) in the list of plugins you own.

 - Generate (or reveal) the Composer access keys for that plugin - a public key and a private key.